rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-We-Pray-for-U.md

 And honey I want you, as Bobby says.
 More on that later.

+Finkelstein's body is on my mind and it's working overtime and I pray truly God that one day I will be able to meet her?

+Well, it's all black when you're playing with the boys and I am laying it on thick and talking to no one so who cares?
+On with the show!

 <hr>

 "Herman Melville's composition of _Moby-Dick_, a dawdling, on-and-off affair"<span>&mdash;</span>might I interject a notion at this juncture?